grpc/proposal/L24-c++-extensible-api.md

 ## Abstract

-This proposal will enable extending functionality of GRPC C++ API.
+This proposal will enable extending functionality of GRPC C++ API by removing the ```final``` keyword and making some class methods ```virtual```.
+It will allow alternate implementations of the API by subclassing the API classes.

 ## Background

-All GRPC C++ API classes are currently marked "final".
+All GRPC C++ API classes are currently marked ```final```.
 The rationale is that having virtual methods might have adverse memory size and performance impact.
-Additionally, adding "final" to public API classes later on would break existing implementations that use classes derived from public API.
-Hence it is better and safer to mark classes "final" unless there's a reason to make them extensible.
+Additionally, adding ```final``` to public API classes later on would break existing implementations that use classes derived from public API.
+Hence it is better and safer to mark classes ```final``` unless there's a reason to make them extensible.

 ### Related Proposals:

 ## Proposal

-* Remove "final" keyword from all public API classes.
+* Remove ```final``` keyword from all public API classes.
 * Move current private core methods and member variables to protected.
-* Mark core methods to virtual, so the functionality can be extended.
+* Mark core methods to ```virtual```, so the functionality can be extended.
-* Each such change should go through thorough performance evaluation.
+* Each such change should go through thorough performance evaluation and should not be accepted if there is any observed performance degradation.
 * Do this work in stages.
 Begin with Server, ServerBuilder, CompletionQueue classes and extend to other classes as needed.